How to arrange a funeral yourself: Organising a funeral service

 Music is the main way to personalise a funeral service.
 All of our crematoria feature a music system so you will have the ability to arrange a playlist of songs to play inside the chapel.
 It can be a nice touch to have your loved ones favourite song playing as you enter or exit the chapel.
 Should you arrange a religious ceremony, you may also want to incorporate hymns into the service.
 For ideas, read our guide to the best funeral songs.

 It is common to feature a eulogy as part of the order of service, as a tribute to your loved one.
 You should consider asking someone who knew them well so they’ll be able to write something appropriate.
 It can be quite an honour to be asked to speak at a funeral, although some people may prefer not to, as it can take a lot of confidence to stand up and speak in front of a large congregation.
 You may find our guide to writing a eulogy helpful.

-You may also want to include readings in the service.
-If religious readings weren’t in the interests of your loved one such as a meaningful poem, a reading from their favourite book or even lyrics from a song, could be more appropriate.
+When making funeral arrangements, you may also want to include readings in the service.
+If religious readings weren’t in the interests of your loved one, a meaningful poem, a reading from their favourite book or even lyrics from a song might be more appropriate.
 A member of the family may even decide to write a poem dedicated to their loved one.
 See our list of popular funeral readings.

 Taking this one step further, you could dedicate part of the service so mourners can share memories and stories with the congregation.
 In a 2018 independent survey, 41% of people said they’d like a family member or friend to share a loving story about them at their funeral.
-Alternatively, you could leave paper and pen on the seats so guests have the opportunity to write memories and place into a memory box at the end of the service, for you to read at a later date.
+Alternatively, you could leave paper and pens on the seats so guests can write memories and place them into a memory box at the end of the service for you to read at a later date.